Skip to content

 Expectations

-As is the case throughout school, we expect and encourage all children to adhere to high standards of behaviour both in class and in the playground.
+As is the case throughout school, we expect and encourage all children to demonstrate high standards of behaviour both in class and in the playground to create a safe, respectful and happy learning environment.
+The children in Year 3 have negotiated a set of class rules together and have all agreed to follow these, as they understand that this will help their learning.

 Working together with parents and guardians plays a large part in ensuring there are good relationships and standards of behaviour in school.